 If you recall, the five non-approved Doberman colors are all blue, all red, all black, all Isabella (fawn), and white.

-What types of health problems could occur if you purchase a Doberman with one of these coat colors?
+What health problems could occur if you purchase a Doberman with one of these coat colors?
 Let’s find out.

 All blue Doberman